 My School DC encourages families to research all of their public PK options.
-Families can learn about their public school options by using the School Finder, attending EdFEST – the annual public school fair, and visiting schools.
+Families can learn about their public school options by using the School Finder, and attending EdFEST – the annual public school fair, and school open houses.
 Make sure to download these helpful questions by parents for parents to ask of schools and programs when you begin your search.

 The District also offers free high-quality PK for residents through community-based organizations (CBOs).
 To learn more about the District’s high-quality community-based PK programs, click HERE.
 Community-based PK programs are not part of the public school lottery.

 Instruction commonly offered in PK